qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/deployment.rst

 For this purpose, we propose using `Apache Cordova`_.

-It gives you the possibility to deploy native applications, that run the qooxdoo mobile JavaScript code in an wrapped native browser, in the App Stores or directly on your mobile device.
+It gives you the possibility to deploy native applications, that run the qooxdoo mobile JavaScript code in an wrapped native browser directly on your mobile device.
+Mobile applications, created with "Apache Cordova", can be published to the various App Stores and Marketplaces.
 A free distribution of Cordova is also available, it is called "PhoneGap".

-On Cordova website you find detailed tutorials available which describe the deployment on different mobile platforms:
+On the Cordova website you find detailed tutorials which describe the deployment on different mobile platforms:

 `Cordova Getting Started Tutorial`_